cygnus666/Circuit-Sword/FAQ.md

 # Frequently Asked Questions

 ### Q: What is the Circuit Sword?
-How much will it cost?
-What accessories are included?
+How much does it cost?
+What accessories are included with it?
-A: The Circuit Sword is a single circuit board that contains all the required power/logic/io/peripherals to run a Raspberry Pi Compute Module 3.
-This makes the Circuit Sword a single board computer capable of running any software designed for the Raspberry Pi.
-It includes special components designed for portability and ease of use, and so features battery charging and power/shutdown management as well as button input, LCD and audio output.
-The Circuit Sword is a perfect fit for retro handheld console form factors and they can provide a safe and secure enclosure for the board.
-When the pre-order opens the cost of all items will be shown.
+A: The Circuit Sword is a circuit board that contains everything required to run a Raspberry Pi Compute Module 3.
+It is a single board computer capable of running any software designed for the Raspberry Pi.
+It includes special components designed for portability, power management, button input, LCD and audio output.
+The Circuit Sword is the perfect Raspberry Pi computer for retro gaming fans.
+The price of the Circuit Sword will be shown on the relevant listing when pre-orders open.
+Accessories included with the Circuit Sword vary between listings based on customer feedback, but usually the following items are included: a Raspberry Pi Compute Module 3 Lite, a 320x240 LCD, a back board (for USB and HDMI), a power switch board, a speaker, a heatsink, a second back board (for additional buttons) and connecting wires.

 ### Q: When do pre-orders open?
 A: To receive all the latest updates: